 The diagram shows a fist displacing water as it punches into it with force.

 Forces can cause displacement of objects and this is called work done by the force on the object.
 When a book falls off a table, gravity acts on the book and causes it to be displaced from the table to the floor.
 This means work was done on the book.
+When a force moves an object, energy is transferred and this means that work has been done.

-When studying work it is important to examine whether it is the force that causes displacement.
+When studying work it is important to examine if it is the force that causes displacement.
 It is only when the displacement is caused by the force that we can say the specific force has done work on the object.

 Work is calculated by the following formula: